DLibatique/LATN102-S20/notes/7-temporal-clauses.md

 If the verb in the independent clause expresses past time (i.e it is in the imperfect, perfect, and pluperfect tense), then we are in what is called **secondary sequence**.
 In secondary sequence, the verb of the dependent clause will be **imperfect subjunctive**, if it expresses an action that is happening at *the same time as or after* the action of the independent clause, or **pluperfect subjunctive**, if it expresses an action happened *prior to* the action of the independent clause.
 Below are some examples of the use of secondary sequence in temporal clauses:

-- Cum militēs Troiam oppugnarent, feminae urbem defendērunt.
+- **Cum militēs Troiam oppugnarent**, feminae urbem defendērunt.
 (When the soldiers were attacking Troy, the women defended the city.)
-- Cum militēs Troiam oppugnavissent, feminae urbem defendērunt.
+- **Cum militēs Troiam oppugnavissent**, feminae urbem defendērunt.
 (After the soldiers had attacked Troy, the women defended the city.)

 | Time Relation   | Contemporary/After |Before |
 | ----------- | ----------- | ----------- |